attekatainen/web-programming-portfolio/README.md

 ### `npm install`

-Install all depencies that were used on this project.
+Install all depencies that were used on backend on this project.

 ### `npm start`